ansys/pymapdl/README.rst

 .. figure:: https://github.com/akaszynski/pyansys/raw/master/doc/images/hexbeam.png
     :width: 500pt

-You can then load this vtk file using vtkInterface or another program that uses VTK.
+You can then load this vtk file using vtki or another program that uses VTK.

 .. code:: python

     # Load this from vtk
-    import vtkInterface
+    import vtki
-    grid = vtkInterface.UnstructuredGrid('hex.vtu')
+    grid = vtki.UnstructuredGrid('hex.vtu')
-    grid.Plot()
+    grid.plot()

 Loading the Result File